-Two slightly different strains of canine parvovirus, named CPV-2a (1980) and CPV-2b (1984), are recognized.
+Two slightly different strains of canine parvovirus, named CPV-2a and CPV-2b, are recognized.
 They cause the same disease and vaccines give protection against both.
 CPV-2b is associated with the most severe disease.
 A distinct type of parvovirus (CPV-1) has been found in pups with diarrhea and in normal dogs.
 CPV-1 is not believed to be an important cause of disease.

 How does a dog become infected with parvovirus?

 The main source of the virus is from the feces of infected dogs.
-The virus begins to be shed in the feces just before clinical signs develop and shedding continues for about ten days.
+The virus begins to be shed in the feces just before clinical signs develop and shedding continues for about fourteen days after clinical signs resolve.
 Susceptible dogs become infected by ingesting the virus.
 After ingestion, the virus is carried to the intestine where it invades the intestinal wall and causes inflammation.

 "CPV is very stable in the environment and is resistant to the effects of heat, detergents, alcohol, and many disinfectants."

 Unlike most other viruses, CPV is very stable in the environment and is resistant to the effects of heat, detergents, alcohol, and many disinfectants.
 A 1:30 bleach solution will destroy the infective virus.
 Infective CPV has been recovered from surfaces contaminated with dog feces even after three months at room temperature.

 Due to its environmental stability, the virus is easily transmitted via the hair or feet of infected dogs, or on shoes, clothes, and other objects contaminated by infected feces.
 Direct contact between dogs is not required to spread the virus.
 Dogs that become infected with the virus and show clinical signs will usually become ill within six to ten days after exposure.